-A live event is the online equivalent of what happens in an auditorium: One or a few people communicate to a large group, managing the full event experience and controlling the content that is shared.
+Your business landscape has changed, and while it may not be permanent, some good things may have come out of it.
+Microsoft's Live Event function is the online equivalent of an auditorium: One or a few people communicate to a large group, managing the full event experience and controlling the content that is shared.
 Attendees can watch the event, ask questions, and share in conversation with each other.

-Microsoft has made it easy to host these events and its built right into the Teams app you know and love!
+Microsoft has made it easy to host these events and its built right into the best productivity and collaboration application: Microsoft Teams.

 When hosting a live event in Microsoft Teams you have the ability to schedule and produce events for large online audiences.
 Live events use video and interactive discussion to host organization-wide employee briefings or host a virtual council meeting, and can be as simple or as sophisticated as needed.
 Up to 10,000 attendees can participate in real-time from anywhere, across devices, or catch up later with the event recording that features automatic transcription and search.